voxel51/fiftyone/TEAMS.md

 [in this doc](https://docs.google.com/document/d/1SvoJRXiajm14jXaenD9GottSEoQlOVCNcyMEV8qrF-g).

 ## Developing with the embedded server
+The embedded server is run as the `fiftyone-app` service in deployments.

 When developing and integrating features for the new [Teams](https://github.com/voxel51/fiftyone) embedded dataset page, you will